Tanja-Franke/church-website/README.md

 ### **Meta Tags and Optimization**

-The `<head>` section of the Devon Rex website includes essential meta tags for SEO and social media sharing.
+The `<head>` section of the Way, the Truth & the Life Church website includes essential meta tags for SEO and social media sharing.
 The meta description provides a summary for search engines, while the keywords tag helps search engines understand the site content.
-The Open Graph URL tag defines the canonical URL for social media, and the author tag credits Tulio Minini.
 The Open Graph title and image tags set the title and image for social media sharing, ensuring the content is attractive and informative when shared on platforms like Facebook and Twitter.

 ### **Navbar**